rymeskar/generate_nuget_repro/readme.md

-This is a showcase of a pure metapackage for Microsoft.Extensions.Logging for different target frameworks.
+This is a showcase of a transparent metapackage for Microsoft.Extensions.Logging for different target frameworks.

-Pure metapackage is a package that includes only a dependency list.
+Transparent metapackage is a package that includes only a dependency list.

 We however wish to enforce the following behavior:
 * Metapackage A depends on packages P1 and P2.